A-m-e-y/ECE_510_Documentation/project_journal.md

 # Project Journal

 This section tracks the progress of my course project, week-by-week.
+Detailed Project Report is available here -
+<a href="Amey_CNN.pdf" target="_blank">Open the PDF</a>

 ## Project Overview